xebialabs/xl-kube-workshop/part-1/lab-3-oidc-setup.md

 ## Configure authentication on Digital.ai Platform

-In this step, we will create an OIDC client that will allow Digital.ai Release to use the authentication service of Digital.ai Platform
+In this step, we will create an OIDC client that will allow Digital.ai Release to use the authentication service of Digital.ai Platform.

+If Identity service is not available skip this lab.

 ### 1. Obtain access to the staging platform